on this page

 You’ll need to continue to attend all appointments, job interviews and activities that are organised for you.
 If you don’t, your payment may be affected.

-Read more about the new program on the Department of Social Services website.
+- read about Inclusive Employment Australia on the Department of Social Services website

 Where you can get other advice